Triston Casas Player Props: Red Sox vs. Mets

-On Saturday, Triston Casas (.417 on-base percentage in past 10 games, 78 points above season-long percentage) and the Boston Red Sox face the New York Mets, whose starting pitcher will be Max Scherzer.
-First pitch is at 7:10 PM ET.
+The Boston Red Sox, including Triston Casas (.528 on-base percentage in past 10 games, 179 points above season-long percentage), battle starting pitcher Carlos Carrasco and the New York Mets at Fenway Park, Sunday at 7:10 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Athletics.
+In his last game, he mashed two homers in his previous appearance (going 2-for-3) against the Mets.

 Triston Casas Game Info & Props vs. the Mets